AntoineCadoret/AntoineCadoret/README.md

 # Hi, I'm Antoine and welcome to my GitHub repository

-### I'm a Front-End Developer, aspiring to become full-stack curently located in Paris, France.
+### I'm a Front-End Developer, aspiring to become Full-Stack curently located in Paris, France.
 <br/>

 ## I'm open to new work opportunities